The Capability Formation Framework

 The Institution

 Most organizations treat departures as losses.
-The best organizations treat them as redistributions — and build the systems to capture and circulate the value that leaves through the door.
+The best organizations treat them as redistributions, building the systems to capture and circulate the value that leaves through the door.
+How you treat people on the way out reveals what you actually believe about them.
+And the people watching from the inside see it clearly.

 What percentage of senior hires in the last three years came from your alumni network?